Whole Foods Market PESTEL/PESTLE Analysis & Recommendations

 Whole Foods has the opportunity to further improve its standards to ensure proper labeling of organic and GMO-free products.
 The firm also has the opportunity to expand its business based on the advantages of free trade agreements, such as through new store locations overseas.
 In addition, Whole Foods Market’s corporate social responsibility strategy capitalizes on its Whole Trade Guarantee to build its brand and attract more customers.
 The Whole Trade Guarantee certifies suppliers based on criteria, like fair labor and employment practices.
 Thus, Whole Foods Market has already taken steps to address the opportunities based on the political dimension of the PESTLE analysis model.

 In this dimension of the PESTEL analysis model, the impacts of economic conditions are determined.
-Whole Foods Market must address the following economic external factors in its business environment:
+Whole Foods Market must address the following economic factors in its business environment:

 1. Economic stability (opportunity)